 - Astronaut and VUB Fellow Frank De Winne takes you on a unique journey into space.

-- Evolutionary biologist Karine Van Doninck introduces you to the smallest multicellular organisms on our planet.
-The All Single Ladies with a very large arsenal of exceptional properties.
+- Evolutionary biologist Karine Van Doninck and artist Angelo Vermeulen introduce you to the smallest multicellular organisms on our planet in a very special and sensory way.
+The All Single Ladies with a very large arsenal of exceptional characteristics.

 - Award-winning documentary filmmaker Irene Gutiérrez explores the meaning of space and time in cinema.

 - Koert Debeuf takes you to the magical world of 9th century Baghdad, where the Renaissance really began.

 - Venezuelan human rights activist Lorent Saleh demonstrates the meaning of space in detention.

 - Keeping the finger on the pulse, Rosamunde van Brakel takes a critical look at our surveillance society and crime control.

 - Seppe Baeyens and dancers from Leon vzw invite you to be part of a spatial composition.

 - Andie Dushime is a performer who will explore the meaning of space through sound.